Skip to main content

 If a borrower's credit history was evaluated by using nontraditional credit or a nontraditional mortgage credit report, the lender must reverify each of the credit references on that report.
 If the lender obtained written references from creditors, the lender's QC review process must include reverification of each of the credit references.

 The liability information obtained on the new credit report must be reconciled against the credit report or references used at the time of underwriting to identify any discrepancies or the existence of any debt that may not have been taken into account when the loan was underwritten.
-The lender must also review any "potential red flag" message appearing in the DU Underwriting Findings report, or alerts created by sources other than DU associated with the credit report, to ensure all messages have been addressed, documented, and that the loan is eligible for sale to Fannie Mae.

 Property Eligibility and Property Value